Facebook : https://www.facebook.com/seventh.day.7564

 Answers to more advanced questions or submit a specific question

-If you are seeking affiliation with a church or ministry, click on Find a Church in the menu above.
+If you are seeking affiliation with a church or ministry, click on Find a Church in the menu.

 Your assistance is appreciated in notifying additions and corrections, to keep our lists of churches, festival sites etc. up to date.

-The Seventh Day Adventist Church is by far the largest of the 7th Day Churches of God, but it is not included in our list of churches, because its Fundamental Beliefs (nos.2-5) include the unbiblical Trinitarian doctrine.
+The Seventh Day Adventist Church is by far the largest of the 7th Day Sabbath Churches, but it is not included in our list of churches, because its Fundamental Beliefs (nos.2-5) include the unbiblical Trinitarian doctrine.
 It did not adopt this doctrine until 1980 at its Dallas Convention, shortly after which the Adventist Review wrote: “While no single Scripture passage states the doctrine of the Trinity, it is assumed as a fact … only by faith can we accept the existence of the Trinity.”
 (Vol.158, No.31, p.4.)

 But isn’t The Great Commission of Matthew 28:19-20 clear affirmation of the Trinity?

 “19 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: 20 teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world.”
 [ASV]